Pjsrcool/SCG-Research/Notes/jalangi2_proxy/realworld/babel_config_7.md

 web-components-realworld-example-app | ? | App cannot install properly

 ## Conclusion
 There were 13/16 projects installed and build sucessfully.
 Of the 13 that ran, 6/13 sucessfully converted to ES5 and were Instrumented under mitmproxy.
+The projects imba-realworld-example-app, neomjs-realworld-example-app, owl-realworld-app fail due to issues with strict mode.
+Most of other projects that failed seem to fail due to Instrumentation failing.